EleutherAI/mp_nerf/README.md

 # MP-NeRF: Massively Parallel Natural Extension of Reference Frame

-This is the code for the paper "MP-NeRF: A Massively Parallel Method for Accelerating Protein Structure Reconstruction from Internal Coordinates"
+This is the code for the paper "[MP-NeRF: A Massively Parallel Method for Accelerating Protein Structure Reconstruction from Internal Coordinates](https://www.biorxiv.org/content/10.1101/2021.06.08.446214v1)"

+The code can be installed via `pip` with `pip install mp-nerf`

 ## Abstract